rpolenthon/homemanagerAppModeKit/README.md

 The following examples show the interaction with the instance type `systemd` for both service file types.

+The string of the file has to be transfered via the key `fileString` You can use `HMIVinstanceName` for get interactions and in set interactions also the `HMIVfileString` which offers you the content of the file

 `showLogAfterError` is not supported by this feature.